Prady96/Decepton/docs/README.md

 Drop us a mail at <pradyumgupta@ieee.org>
 --------

-Project will be released in end of March
+Project will be released in end of March.
 ========================================